hetalang/hetalang.github.io/CONTRIBUTING.md

 # Contributing

-Any contribution is appriciated.
+Any contribution is appreciated.
 Here we summarize how your can help.

 ## Project feedback